akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 *   Edit these attributes’ completeness

 :::info
-You must be granted a specific permission to be able to create a family.
+You must be granted a specific role permission to be able to create a family.
+Please refer to [Manage your user roles](/articles/build-your-user-roles.html).
 :::

 ## Manage attributes in a family